 |NUR 515||Healthcare Informatics||3 hrs|

-Before enrolling in a course to be counted toward both undergraduate and graduate credit and to count the course toward the masters degree, an undergraduate student must be accepted into the accelerated program and receive prior approval from the graduate advisor, Department Head of Nursing, and the Dean of the Graduate College.
+Before enrolling in a course to be counted toward both undergraduate and graduate credit and to count the course toward the masters degree, an undergraduate student must be accepted into the accelerated program and receive prior approval from the graduate advisor, Director of the School of Nursing, and the Dean of the Graduate College.
 Acceptance into the program and all approvals must be completed prior to the end of the Change of Schedule Period for the semester.